IRLL/HierarchyCraft/README.md

     print(f"SCORE: {total_reward}")
 ```

-## Run MineHcraft with autonomous agents
+## As a Gym RL environment

-Using the programmatic interface, any HierarchyCraft environment can easily be interfaced with any agent.
+Using the programmatic interface, any HierarchyCraft environment can easily be interfaced with classic reinforcement learning agents.

 ```python
 import numpy as np